aeonborealis/aeonborealis/README.md

-- 👋 Hi, I’m @aeonborealis
+- Hello, I’m @aeonborealis
-- 👀 I’m interested in Cyberpunk, Street Art, Hypermedia Production, Hacking, Design, Avant-Garde Art, Street Ware, Posthumanism, Technopaganism, Cypherpunk, Glitchcore and Experimental
+- I’m interested in Cyberpunk, Street Art, Hypermedia Production, Hacking, Design, Avant-Garde Art, Street Ware, Posthumanism, Technopaganism, Cypherpunk, Glitchcore, IDM, Hyperpop, Experimental Human Expression, Tantra and Necromancy
-- 🌱 I’m currently learning ...
+- I’m currently learning How to make Generative Art, Working with ANNs, and GANs.
+I have not created Marianas Network.
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on digital love
-- 📫 How to reach me ...
+- How to reach me ... close your eyes, I am right behind you

 <!---
 aeonborealis/aeonborealis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.